albloomofficial/Berlin/README.md

 This folder includes the following files:

 ### Berlin_Scraper:
 The berlin scraper file is a shell script.
-On a Mac OSX or Linux computer it will run all the commands necessarily to set up the project and begin looking for image links and then download them.
+On a Mac OSX or Linux computer it will run all the commands necessary to set up the project and begin looking for image links and then download them.
 The goal with this file is to maintain the file so that you can double click it and immediately start downloading pictures.